Work email

 You may also hear terms like source-to-pay (S2P) and order-to-cash (O2C) when discussing procurement process flow.
 P2P is a subset of the S2P process, which encompasses all activities in procurement, not just the acquisition of goods or services.
 O2C, on the other hand, involves the same workflow as P2P but from a supplier’s point of view.

 Even with P2P in play, you should anticipate iterating on your workflow to best suit your organization.
-Here are six steps to help you do so:
+Here are six steps to help you get started:

 Once a purchase requisition has the appropriate approvals, procurement teams can use it to find the right supplier.
 If your organization has pre-approved vendors or specific buying policies, your purchasing teams can work closely with these suppliers to acquire the desired goods and services.